Ignition interlock device: Design

 Modern ignition interlock devices use an alcohol-specific fuel cell for a sensor.
 A fuel cell sensor is an electrochemical device in which alcohol undergoes a chemical oxidation reaction at a catalytic electrode surface (platinum) to generate an electric current.
 This current is then measured and converted to an alcohol equivalent reading.
 Although fuel cell technology is not as accurate or reliable as infrared spectroscopy technology used in evidentiary breathalyzers, they are cheaper and tend to be more specific for alcohol.
-Alcohol, as defined here, includes isopropanol, sorbitol, menthol, methanol, and a host of other types of alcohols, in addition to ethanol (consumed liquor).
+Alcohol, as defined here, includes isopropanol, sorbitol, menthol, methanol, and a host of other types of alcohols, in addition to ethanol, the consumed liquor.

 The devices keep a record of the activity on the device and the interlocked vehicle's electrical system.
 This record, or log, is printed out or downloaded each time the device's sensors are calibrated, commonly at 30-, 60-, or 90-day intervals.
 Authorities may require periodic review of the log.
 If violations are detected, then additional sanctions can be implemented.

 Periodic calibration is performed using either a pressurized alcohol–gas mixture at a known alcohol concentration, or with an alcohol wet bath arrangement that contains a known alcohol solution.
-The costs of installation, maintenance, and calibration are generally paid by the offender.
-On average, ignition interlock devices are about $70–150 to install and about $60–90 per month for monitoring and calibration.